Electrical Lithium Battery Install with 80/20 Framing

 For budget builds, the Ampper 12V Disconnect is decent.
 For serious safety and durability, go with Blue Sea Systems' options.
 Rated for up to 600A intermittent, they provide a secure shut-off point between your battery bank and power system.

 Installing a camper van electrical system can feel intimidating—but with the right tools, it becomes a rewarding DIY project.
-All of the items listed above are tools and components I’ve personally used on real van builds, and they’re available on Amazon for fast, reliable delivery.
+All of the items listed above are tools and components the author has personally used on real van builds, and they're available on Amazon for fast, reliable delivery.

 If you're looking for a complete shopping list or want to see video demonstrations, stay tuned for the next livestream.
 And if you have any questions about the tools or your build, drop a comment below!